LukeBriggsDev/LukeBriggsDev.github.io/flatpak-instructions-not-included/index.md

-# Flatpak - Instructions Not Included: How German Laser Beams Fixed My App
+# Flatpak: Instructions Not Included

 There is a very peculiar thing I have found in software development, it is incredibly difficult to actually get software on other people's machines.
 Even compiled languages can have difficulty.